TyroneJohnson/Half-Life-2-Cosmonaut/README.md

 HL2: Cosmonaut aims to provide a seamless cooperative as well as singleplayer experience for the aformentioned campaign by Dolmo, by inter alias, utilizing the Lambda Co-Op framework.

-Dolmo's original ModDB page can be accessed here: https://www.moddb.com/mods/cosmonaut
+Dolmo's original ModDB page can be accessed through the following link: https://www.moddb.com/mods/cosmonaut

 For further information, feel free to check out the steam workshop page or join the community discord server.